cmastergogo/physicsweb.gihub.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am Madhav, a fourth-year physics PhD student at Rutgers University, New Brunswick.
+I am a fourth-year physics PhD student at Rutgers University, New Brunswick.
 I work primarily on two dimensional conformal field theory and its interplay with maths and condensed matter physics.